ClusterHQ/flocker/docs/faq/index.rst

 Troubleshooting
 ---------------

-Flocker doesn’t seem to working, how can I check the logs?
+Flocker doesn't seem to working, how can I check the logs?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you think the Flocker services are running correctly, you can check the services or logs using the following methods: